ee-jackson/danum-gaps/code/notebooks/2024-08-07_investigate-initial-size.md

 ![](figures/2024-08-07_investigate-initial-size/unnamed-chunk-10-1.png)

-The old and new secondary cohorts seem very close to each other compared to the primary forest seedlings.
+The old and new secondary cohorts are much closer to each other compared to the primary forest seedlings.

 Biggest differences in old v new seen for *H. sangal, S. beccariana, S.